HomeSocial MediaHow Social Media Can Impact What You Buy

 • Conversion of a mundane product (water) into a status symbol

-The Liquid Death case offers valuable lessons for businesses of all sizes:
+The Liquid Death story offers lessons for businesses of any size:

 1. Category conventions can be competitive advantages when broken strategically